MoHawastaken/mohawastaken.github.io/content/publication/sam-mupp/index.md

 #slides: example
 ---

-Naively scaling standard neural network architectures and optimization algorithms loses desirable properties such as feature learning in large models (see the Tensor Program series by Greg Yang et al.).
-We show the same for sharpness aware minimization (SAM) algorithms: There exists a unique nontrivial width-dependent and layerwise perturbation scaling for SAM that effectively perturbs all layers and provides in width-independent dynamics.
-Crucial practical benefits include improved generalization and transfer of optimal learning rate and perturbation radius jointly across model scales - even after multi-epoch training to convergence.
+Naively scaling up standard neural network architectures and optimization algorithms loses desirable properties such as feature learning in large models (see the Tensor Program series by [Greg Yang](https://scholar.google.com/citations?user=Xz4RAJkAAAAJ&hl=en) et al.).
+We show the same for sharpness aware minimization (SAM) algorithms: There exists a unique nontrivial width-dependent and layerwise perturbation scaling for SAM that effectively perturbs all layers and provides in width-independent perturbation dynamics.

+Crucial practical benefits of our parameterization $\mu P^2$ include improved generalization, training stability and transfer of optimal learning rate and perturbation radius jointly across model scales - even after multi-epoch training to convergence.
+This allows to tune and study small models, and train the large model only once with optimal hyperparameters.

 <!--